CoffeeNData/matool-framework/README.md

-#### This program is still in progress, (and I honestly don't have any intentions on upgrading this a lot
+#### This program is still in progress, (and I honestly don't have any intentions on upgrading this regularly)